 Kerak castle, from the Biblical kingdom of Moab, home to the Nabateans, Romans, Byzantines then it became a Crusader castle (designed by the King of Israel).
 The Castle fell to Saladin’s troops in 1189 after 3 years of war, it was ultimately captured and much of it destroyed by Ibrahim Pasha of Egypt (a royal son of Egypt’s Dynasty).

-After World War I, Kerak was handled by the British until the Emirate of Transjordan was established in 1921.
+After World War I, Kerak was ruled by the British until the Emirate of Transjordan was established in 1921.

-Its amazing to me that this castle and small town have been predominantly Christian since the crusades, even with the country’s majority Muslim religion.
-This is something that I did not realize, that although Jordan is ruled by the Islamic Laws, they allow Christians to practice their religion within the country as long as they don’t try and proselytize.
+It’s amazing that this castle and small town have been predominantly Christian since the crusades, even with the country’s majority Muslim religion.
+This is something I did not realize, although Jordan is ruled by the Islamic Laws, they allow Christians to practice their religion within the country as long as they don’t try and proselytize.

 I also learned that wearing a hijab in Jordan is more of a cultural norm, even Christians wear a hijab.
 I have compared it to women – how when we wear our hair straight we are seen as well groomed, if it is frizzy we are looked at unkempt or too lazy to do our own hair.